-Alessandro Mancosu is IEG Vu’s Brussels correspondent, specialising in EU agri-food policy and related EU topics.
+Alessandro Mancosu is IEG Policy’s Brussels correspondent, specialising in EU agri-food policy and related EU topics.

 He has previously written about competition policy, as well as working in marketing for an asset management company.
 Alessandro has also done an internship as an information assistant at the European Commission, Enterprise and Industry Department.

 Born in Sardinia, Italy, Aleesandro is fluent in English, French and Spanish, with a good knowledge of German.
 He has a Master’s Degree in European Studies from the King’s College London, and a Postgraduate Diploma in Journalism from the London School of Journalism.

 Are you sure you'd like to remove this alert?
 You will no longer receive email updates about this topic.

 As crises will be a recurrent feature of EU agriculture in the years to come, the Common Agricultural Policy (CAP) crisis reserve should be triggered easily and in an automatic fashion, a number of member states have declared.

 The EU fertiliser industry has voiced its concern over the Commission’s decision to reduce the anti-dumping duty on ammonium nitrate originating from the Russian Federation.

 Farmers can play a vital role in stemming the spread of antimicrobial resistance (AMR) by simply adopting good hygiene practices, the FAO said.